gvwilson/thirdbit/src/fiction/iffy/index.md

 but even in her dreams she'd never dared to say this before.
 *Even if I can't, I gotta make it mean somethin'.
-Livin' when you din't an' all what Aunt Naggie's put up with an' what happened to Jeep an' Honesty an', an' Sandrine—if I don't try, none of it mattered.
+Livin' when you din't an' all what Aunt Naggie's put up with an' what happened to Jeep an' Honesty an' Sandrine—if I don't try, none of it mattered.
 Now shut up an' let me sleep.*